 Everyone knows about the Goodwill organization.
-Here in Charlotte, it's probably the most accessible for easy donation of household items.
-Goodwill Industries of the Southern Piedmont began providing services to people in this region in 1965.
+In Charlotte, it's probably the most accessible for an easy donation of household items.
+Goodwill Industries of Southern Piedmont began providing services to people in this region in 1965.
 The Southern Piedmont territory includes 13 counties in North Carolina and five counties in South Carolina.
 Locally, Goodwill has a retail store or provides services in seven of these 18 counties: Mecklenburg, Gaston, Union, Lincoln, Cleveland, York, and Lancaster.
-With twelve retail stores in the immediate Charlotte area, Goodwill also provides seven staffed drop-off locations and provides a pick-up service to homes donating at least six large furniture items by calling 704-393-6880.
+With twelve retail stores in the immediate Charlotte area, Goodwill also provides seven staffed drop-off locations and provides a pick-up service to homes donating at least six large furniture items.

+The Salvation Army operates several retail thrift stores in the Charlotte area that all accept donations during specified times.
 The Salvation Army also provides a shelter called Center of Hope and donations are always being accepted for diapers, feminine products, toiletries (soap, deodorant, shampoo, conditioner, toothpaste, toothbrushes), towels and washcloths and pillows.
-For more about donating to the homeless shelter, please contact the Center of Hope at 704-348-2560.

 The Free Store